jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 ```console
 mymachine:~:mylogin$ python3 main_ctc.py test --modelpath a/path/to/a/best_model.pt --audiofile myclip.mp3
 ```

+Beam search decoding can be activated adding the `--beamsearch` flag.
+By default, it will consider $10$ alternative decoding simultaneously.

 If you used non default values for the other arguments (the ones for the model), you must provide them again.
 We need them in the test function for recreating the exact same model than the one used during training.
 Audio clips are provided in the test fold.
 You can check the list of the test audio clips with their transcripts in the `/mounts/Datasets4/CommonVoice/v15.0/fr/test.tsv` file.